Quarry Lakes Regional Recreation Area: History

 As early as 1912, the Niles Sand and Gravel Company operated a gravel plant along the south bank of Alameda Creek in Niles, processing gravel and sand from the river bed for concrete production.
 In 1954, the company expanded into the area now in the park, acquiring an operation previously managed by Black Point Aggregates.
 By 1969, some of the gravel pits had been dug down to 120 feet below the surface, well below the water table.
 To continue extraction at this point, the company pumped the water flooding the pits out into adjacent Alameda Creek at a rate of five million gallons a day, enough to continuously supply 30,000 people.

 In 1972, the Niles Sand and Gravel Company sued the Alameda County Water District, arguing that its groundwater recharge program constituted a damaging of their ability to use the quarry.
 After finding that the replenishment program served a beneficial purpose in combating seawater intrusion from the San Francisco Bay and that the gravel pits would have flooded naturally even if the program were not in place, the court ruled against the company, declaring its pumping to be an illegal waste of groundwater.

 Between 1975 and 1992, the EBRPD and ACWD purchased the land which would become Quarry Lakes.
 The two agencies began to convert the area into parkland in 1997, with the ACWD continuing to pursue restoration projects beyond 2017.

 Bodies of water

 Due to the important role the lakes play in groundwater percolation, only Rainbow Lake and Horseshoe Lake are open to the public for water contact.
-These two lakes are stocked regularly with rainbow trout, largemouth and smallmouth bass, channel catfish, and other game fish.
+Only Horseshoe lake is stocked regularly with rainbow trout and channel catfish, while Rainbow Lake has a resident population of largemouth bass, smallmouth bass and other warmwater fish species.
 Fishing is allowed with a permit.
 Horseshoe Lake also includes a swimming complex and a pier for boating, although no gasoline motors are allowed to avoid water contamination.

 Lago Los Osos and Willow Slough are open to nature observation, but water contact is not allowed.
 Two additional unnamed lakes are closed entirely to the public for use by the ACWD.